Mobile's flagship restaurant, now a bucket list destination, is open seven days a week serving breakfast, lunch, and brunch.

 The last picture they took together at home in November 2016.
 Pops passed away at 88 years old September 23, 2017.
 We're so lucky to grow up in a home filled with love & parents that said they were proud of us.
 They had 57 years on this earth together, pops is in heaven now (We hope), mom will hold him again someday.

 Born and raised in Chickasaw Alabama 1962, I went to Plateau Grade School in Prichard.
-Our family moved to Blytheville Arkansas in 1971 to be near my sittie (Arabic for grandmother), Labeebe Moore.
+Our family moved to Blytheville Arkansas in 1971 to be near my grandmother.
 Mom and pops opened a business called Five Star Specialties, 5 stars - Mom, Pops, Mike, Tony & Ricky (Chrissi wasn't born yet).
 Selling imprinted t-shirts, pens, ball caps, and more, with company's names & logo.
-This was a new start for pops who grew up in a Lebanese American, Catholic, loud-arguing, always-cursing, gambling-addicted, yet loving family.
+This was a new start for pops who grew up in a Catholic, loud-arguing, always-cursing, gambling addicted, yet loving family.

 Making friends in the third grade was easy for me, friends still today.
 I didn't do well in school and considered myself a bad kid but never got suspended from school or had trouble with the law.
 Graduating in the bottom 20% of my class of about five-hundred students in 1981, I had no idea what to do with my life, so I moved to Dallas Texas, known at that time as the epicenter of the new technology boom.
 Having some experience with technology from working on pinball machines for daddy in Blytheville, I enrolled at Devry University but didn't have a passion for it.
 Mom and pops moved from Blytheville back to Mobile in 1982, so I packed and move back too.